luyadev/luya-kickstarter-bootstrap4/README.md

 #### Installation

-To use gulp, you have to run `npm install` in the `ressources/` folder.
+To use gulp, you have to run `npm install` in the `resources/` folder.
 After the installation successfully completes, you can run `gulp`.

-**Examples** (Directory: ressources):
+**Examples** (Directory: resources):

 ```
-gulp (--prod)			// Run default task
+gulp (--prep, --prod)	        // Run default task
-gulp styles (--prod)		// run "styles" task
+gulp styles (--prep, --prod)    // run "styles" task
-gulp watch (--prod)		// Watch all files and run for example "styles" task if a scss file is changed
+gulp watch (--prep, --prod)     // Watch all files and run for example "styles" task if a scss file is changed
 ```

+#### Enviroments

+You can specify 3 different enviroments.

+**dev**:
+The dev enviroment is the default enviroment.
+It'll be used to develop the website.

+**prep**:
+The prep enviroment should be used to compile the styles for preproduction enviroments (preview sites).

+**prod**:
+The prod enviroment should be used to compile the styles for production enviroments (live sites).

 #### Plugin documentations